ilyhalight/notpx/README.md

 1. Setting pixels at specified coordinates (coords in `result.json`)
 2. Auto collection of tokens
+3. Auto upgrade boosts
-3. Saving screenshots of the map (if necessary, additionally run the `bun run map` file)
+4. Saving screenshots of the map (if necessary, additionally run the `bun run map` file)
-4. Automatic image conversion to coordinates (Not all images are supported, read more below!!!)
+5. Automatic image conversion to coordinates (Not all images are supported, read more below!!!)
-5. Functions have been made for the entire NotPixel API, if something is missing in the bot, you can easily add it without even getting into the game itself
+6. Functions have been made for the entire NotPixel API, if something is missing in the bot, you can easily add it without even getting into the game itself

 * The bot works linearly, i.e. it goes along the line until it finishes the cycle